apache/trafficserver/doc/admin-guide/monitoring/statistics/core/http-connection.en.rst

    Represents the current number of HTTP/2 active connections from client to the |TS|.

+.. ts:stat:: global proxy.process.http2.total_server_connections integer
+   :type: counter

+   Represents the total number of HTTP/2 connections from |TS| to the origin.

+.. ts:stat:: global proxy.process.http2.current_server_connections integer
+   :type: gauge

+   Represents the current number of HTTP/2 connections from |TS| to the origin.

+.. ts:stat:: global proxy.process.http2.current_active_server_connections integer
+   :type: gauge

+   Represents the current number of HTTP/2 active connections from |TS| to the origin.

 .. ts:stat:: global proxy.process.http2.connection_errors integer
    :type: counter